dharam-dot/my.passion.md/lscpu.md

   **Socket(s):**

-  A socket is one endpoint of a two way communication link between two programs running on the network.
+  A socket is the interface between one or more cores and the memory system.

   **NUMA node(s):**